 Real Life Equivalent: Tennessee Avenue is a long street that takes in plenty of Atlantic City.
 Among other things, the street is home to the New Jersey Casino Control Commission.

 Pros to Owning: A must-buy property.
 Any roll of eight when leaving jail will land a player here.

 Cons to Owning: None.
-This is the best space in the game.Frequency Rank: 7 short, 6 long
+This is the best space in the game.Frequency Rank: 7 short, 6 long29234Is this a good buy?

 Real Life Equivalent: Now named Martin Luther King Jr. Blvd, the deed to this property includes the old Carnegie Library.

 Pros to Owning: This is the most frequently landed-on space on the board, and the $1100 rent is a big deal.